Izenda7Series/docs/known_issues.rst

    * - Defect
      - 13989
      - When using required filters the system is still executing query prior to user clicking update results when there are more than one required filters
    * - Defect
-     - 16103
-     - White spaces are not trimmed for char data type
-   * - Defect
      - 15205
      - User input wrong data in Provide Information page, system does not show error msg but let user navigates to create password page